-Access ID and password - In order to access Bank of Nevada's online banking, you must enter an access ID and password.
+User ID and password - In order to access Bank of Nevada's online banking, you must enter a User ID and password.

-Bank of Nevada allows you to choose a "Nickname" for each of your accounts.
+Alliance Bank of Arizona allows you to choose a "Nickname" for each of your accounts.
 For example, Checking, Payroll, Money Market, etc.

 If you are logged on to online banking but do not use it for 15 minutes, you will not be able to proceed until you "re-log" onto the system.